-As we have for the last several years, Spec Faith’s winter writing challenge comes with rewards.
-There’s feedback from other Spec Faith visitors and there’s the potential for a $25 gift card from either Amazon or B&N. For readers, there are stories or story beginnings to enjoy.
-It’s all very win-win!
+Writing Challenge.
+Of course there’s also feedback from other Spec Faith visitors, which all entrants may enjoy, but there’s a $25 gift card from either Amazon or B&N for the winner.
+(For last year’s results, see this post).
+For readers, there are stories or story beginnings to enjoy.
+It’s all very win-win for all our visitors!

-As a refresher, here’s how this writing challenge works:
+As a refresher, here’s how the 2020 Winter Writing Challenge works:

 - I’ll give a first line, and those who wish to accept the challenge will write what comes next—in 100 to 300 words, putting your entry into the comments section of this post.

 “What comes next” may be the opening of a novel, a short story, or a completed piece of flash fiction—your choice.

 In keeping with Spec Faith’s primary focus on the intersection of speculative fiction and the Christian faith, writers may wish to incorporate Christian elements or to write intentionally from a Christian worldview, but neither is required.
 Likewise, I’d expect speculative elements, or the suggestion of such, but entries will not be disqualified because of their omission.